Generic Name: Morphine and Naltrexone (MOR feen & nal TREKS one)

 - If you are 65 or older, use morphine and naltrexone with care.
 You could have more side effects.

-- If you have been taking this medicine for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
+- If you have been taking morphine and naltrexone for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
 This is known as tolerance.
 Call your doctor if morphine and naltrexone stops working well.
 Do not take more than ordered.

-- Do not stop taking this medicine all of a sudden without calling your doctor.
+- Do not stop taking morphine and naltrexone all of a sudden without calling your doctor.
 You may have a greater risk of signs of withdrawal.
 If you need to stop morphine and naltrexone, you will want to slowly stop it as ordered by your doctor.

 How is this medicine (Morphine and Naltrexone) best taken?